hzgezi-lynette/RobotArm.ChessPieceRecognition.github.io/README.md

 I started to learn 3D printing in 2019 and was very lucky to get access to various of 3D printers (Form2, MarkForged M2, UltimakerS5, Photocentric, Solidscape).
 I spent about half a year to learn each of them from scratch.
 Two FMD.
 One SLA.
 One DoD.
 One DLP.
 I got familiar with different filaments, resins and print heads.
 Each printer has its own advantages and limitations (avoiding the word 'disadvantages').
 Then I was able to fix some problems of them and do the maintainess.
 Also able to match the application with printers (from materials and resolution point of view).
 A bit proud.

 Then 2020 was a bit special.
 I had more time to hug my computers and explore coding.
 From MatLab to Python, step by step, all small tasks.
-In 2020, I gained some programme skill.
+In 2020, I gained more programme skill.

 So in the skill set pocket, there is a '3D printing'.
 There is a 'programming'.
 Let's try to find some interesting application to merger them together and learn from practice!
 Yeah!
 ROBOT!